The 8 biggest failures with social media marketing efforts?

 Maybe you tried social media and didn’t see much lift (lift is a term that goes back to traditional advertising and refers to an increase in metrics, usually sales, after running a campaign).
-Social media seemed like a lot of work — learning the idiosyncracies of different social networks, creating and scraping content, engaging your network — for very little ROI (Return on Investment) for your efforts.
+Social media seemed like a lot of work — learning the idiosyncracies of different social networks, creating and scraping content, and engaging your network — yet, you’re seeing very little ROI (Return on Investment) for your efforts.
 Well, here are some benchmarks for e-commerce conversion rates to see if you’re doing as well as others in your industry.

 Ever think maybe you were doing social media marketing wrong??????